Blog Single

 Conclusion

 It’s critical to make sure that you prepare the site well, install sod properly, and are diligent with its upkeep.
 Of course, the season you plant your sod in matters a great deal, but what matters just as much is the time you invest in ensuring it thrives.
 Water it generously after the first few weeks of installation, and be attentive to all mowing needs.
 It can be a daunting task, and we get it.
-That’s why you can always contact professionals like Atlanta Sod Farms to do the job perfectly for you.
+That’s why you can always contact professionals like Atlanta Sod Farms to receive the best advise on the correct procedures.

 Share this Post: